Publisher: Electronic Arts

 The game also looks gorgeous with some amazing vistas, especially at the beginning of the game on Brakka, and this just feels like a high-budget Star Wars movie.
-Amazing lighting effects, fantastically done motion-capture, and voice acting, it has it all.
+With amazing lighting effects, fantastically done motion capture, and voice acting, it has it all.
 I loved exploring the few planets in the Star Wars universe up close and personal, and the game is definitely memorable for that.
 I don’t have too many complaints about Fallen Order outside of the tedious backtracking and the combat can be very difficult to master due to perfectly needing to time everything, but it’s challenging and just satisfying enough.
-I also wish the story were longer and there were more planets to explore, but that’s only because I enjoyed the game so much I wanted more.
+I also wish the story were longer and there were more planets to explore, but that’s only because I enjoyed the game so much that I wanted more.